vuejs/it.vuejs.org/src/api/index.md

 ## Instance Methods / Lifecycle

-### vm.$mount( [elementOrSelector] )
+<h3 id="vm-mount">vm.$mount( [elementoOSelettore] )</h3>

 - **Argomenti:**
-  - `{Element | Stringa} [elementOrSelector]`
+  - `{Element | Stringa} [elementoOSelettore]`

 - **Restituisce:** `vm` - the instance itself

 - **Utilizzo:**

-  If a Vue instance didn't receive the `el` option at instantiation, it will be in "unmounted" state, without an associated DOM element or fragment. `vm.$mount()` can be used to manually start the mounting/compilation of an unmounted Vue instance.
+  If a Vue instance didn't receive the `el` option at instantiation, it will be in "unmounted" state, without an associated DOM elemento or fragment. `vm.$mount()` can be used to manually start the mounting/compilation of an unmounted Vue instance.

   If no argument is provided, the template will be created as an out-of-document fragment, and you will have to use other DOM instance methods to insert it into the document yourself.
-If `replace` option is set to `falso`, then an empty `<div>` will be automatically created as the wrapper element.
+If `replace` option is set to `falso`, then an empty `<div>` will be automatically created as the wrapper elemento.

   Calling `$mount()` on an already mounted instance will have no effect.
 The method returns the instance itself so you can chain other instance methods after it.